 Harold Varmus, M.D., co-recipient of the Nobel Prize for studies of the genetic basis of cancer, joined the Meyer Cancer Center of Weill Cornell Medical College as the Lewis Thomas University Professor of Medicine on April 1, 2015.
-Prior to joining Meyer Cancer Center, Dr. Varmus was the Director of the National Cancer Institute for five years.
-He was also the President of Memorial Sloan-Kettering Cancer Center for 10 years and Director of the National Institutes of Health for six years.
+Prior to joining Meyer Cancer Center, Varmus was the director of the National Cancer Institute for five years.
+He was also the president of Memorial Sloan-Kettering Cancer Center for 10 years and director of the National Institutes of Health for six years.

 A graduate of Amherst College and Harvard University in English literature and Columbia University in Medicine, he trained at Columbia University Medical Center, the National Institutes of Health, and the University of California San Francisco (UCSF), before becoming a member of the UCSF basic science faculty for over two decades.